bitcoin-sv/arc/doc/README.md

 >NOTE: Callbacks that have not been successfully sent for an extended period (e.g., 24 hours) are no longer sent.

+Callbacker sends the http messages in chronological order.
+If a callback fails Callbacker will resend the same callback until the callback is sent successfully, or it expires before it attempts to send the next callback.

 ### BlockTx

 BlockTx is a microservice that is responsible for processing blocks mined on the Bitcoin network, handling chain reorganisations ([reorgs](#chain-reorg)) and for propagating